Sometimes, users experience getting irrelevant results. In this section, we'll try to figure out what the reason could be.

-First of all, we suggest using negative keywords, so that results containing any of the specified negative keywords next to your main keywords are not collected.
-Obviously, we should use "pizza", "restaurant" as negative keywords for the example mentioned above.
+First of all, we suggest using negative keywords, so that results containing any of the specified excluded keywords next to your main keywords are not collected.
+Obviously, we should use "pizza" and "restaurant" as excluded keywords for the example mentioned above.

-Unfortunately, we may still get a lot of "trash", e.g., posts from social accounts that promote the other company instead of yours.
+Unfortunately, we may still get a lot of "trash", e.g., posts from social accounts that promote other companies instead of yours.
 Then you can add those accounts to the Blacklist.